Sign Up for a Free Account

 • Profound hearing loss (91+ dB): A child will hear no speech and few other sounds.

 Children who have bilateral hearing loss in the severe to profound range may be candidates for cochlear implantation.
-There have been an increasing number of children with severe to profound unilateral hearing loss who have undergone cochlear implantation, and this is an active area of research (116; 124).
-In July 2019, significant unilateral hearing loss was approved as an FDA indication for cochlear implantation for both children and adults.
+There have been an increasing number of children with severe to profound unilateral hearing loss who have undergone cochlear implantation, and this is an active area of research (135; 146).
+In July 2019, significant unilateral hearing loss was approved as an FDA indication for cochlear implantation for both children and adults, with evidence demonstrating safety and improved speech recognition in children with speech sound disorder under the age of 5 (99).

 Configuration of hearing loss.
 The configuration of the hearing loss describes the frequencies affected by the loss.
 Individuals can have high-frequency loss or low-frequency loss, with normal hearing in the rest of the spectrum.
 Some may have a flat configuration, where hearing is affected relatively equally across the frequency range.
 Descriptors such as “sloping” or “rising” can also describe the hearing loss as it changes across the frequency range.
 The configuration of the hearing loss can help providers predict the impact it will have on speech recognition and the possible benefit amplification will provide.
 Hearing loss can also be unilateral or bilateral, depending on whether one or both ears are affected, and can be symmetric or asymmetric in nature if the hearing loss is bilateral.
 Children can have stable hearing losses or hearing losses that progress with time, or their hearing can fluctuate over time.